 The budget has to include a growth assumption.
 Cloud spend growing at 5% monthly when the budget assumes 5% monthly is not drift — it is plan tracking to plan.
 Drift is deviation from the planned curve, not deviation from a flat line.
 Configure the agent to compare against the budget's growth trajectory, not an annual number divided by twelve.

-The drift agent does not replace financial judgment.
+The drift agent doesn't replace financial judgment.
 It removes the lag that makes financial judgment too late.

 Start with cloud.
 Best API access, highest volatility, fastest payback.
 Add contractor tracking once invoice-to-PO matching is in place.
 Headcount variance is the simplest math but requires HRIS integration before it produces anything useful.
 Tooling comes last — smallest category, most integration cost per dollar tracked.